- How does this notice work?

 - From 25 May 2018: The UK Data Protection Act 2018 (incorporating the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679)

-If you have any requests or queries about this policy, please contact our Information Governance Manager at email@example.com.
+If you have any requests or queries about this notice, please contact our Information Governance Manager at email@example.com.

-If you are involved or want to get involved in one of your programmes such as Can Do or Change 100, you should take a look at the Partnerships policy.
+If you are involved or want to get involved in one of your programmes such as Can Do or Change 100, you should take a look at the Partnerships notice.

 What are my rights?